eggsy/discord-steam-verification/README.md

 That's all, but please do not forget this is not the "best version" of what you want.
 You may be looking for a better product but you're very welcome to contribute!
 I'll be looking forward to your pull request and bug reports!
 Please feel free to get in contact with me from [my website](https://eggsy.codes) and check out m other projects too!

-> ⚠ ⚠ ⚠ **Caution!** ⚠⚠⚠
-> This project has no database so all of you could easily setup and start using it, you can edit your clone to have a database or wait for me to create another branch with a version that includes database connection. **Your verification queue will be lost** when you restart the bot or something happens. **And your settings won't be available** until you restart the bot!
+> ⚠ **Caution!** This project has no database so all of you could easily setup and start using the project, you can edit your clone to have a database or wait for me to create another branch with a version that includes database connection. **Your verification queue will be lost** when you restart the bot or something happens. **And your settings won't be available** until you restart the bot!
 So make sure to set your config and everything, test it on a private server and then start using it on your main server!

 ### 🛠 Requirements